nodemcu/nodemcu-firmware/README.md

 ####Example

 ```
-    //use pin 0 as the input pulse width counter
+    -- use pin 0 as the input pulse width counter
     pulse0 = 0
     du = 0
     gpio.mode(0,gpio.INT)